Call for Papers

 Formatting Guidelines

-• Manuscripts should generally be limited to 18 pages for the main text (excluding references and appendices).
+• Manuscripts should generally be limited to 18 pages for the main text (excluding references and appendices of upto 7 pages).
 Submissions exceeding this limit may be considered at the chair's discretion, particularly for review or survey articles.

 • It is the authors' responsibility to ensure the accuracy of all quotations, citations, figures, maps, and tables within their manuscript.